 The division is in regular contact with Switzerland's representations in the countries concerned (embassies, consulates general, consulates, honorary consulates, Swiss liaison and programme offices).
 It plays an active role in determining and implementing bilateral foreign policy.
 It analyses and monitors current events on an ongoing basis and the development of the political, economic and social situation on the American continent.
 Its main activities include:

-coordination of the bilateral activities of the different departments of the Federal Administration;
+- coordination of the bilateral activities of the different departments of the Federal Administration;

-formulation of policy recommendations and strategies to shape Swiss policy on the Americas;
+- formulation of policy recommendations and strategies to shape Swiss policy on the Americas;

-preparation of information about bilateral relations with the countries of the Americas for the Federal Council, Parliament, the Federal Administration, the media and interested citizens;
+- preparation of information about bilateral relations with the countries of the Americas for the Federal Council, Parliament, the Federal Administration, the media and interested citizens;

-cultivation of contacts with interested circles, such as chambers of commerce, parliamentary associations, charities and non-governmental organisations;
+- networking with interested circles, such as chambers of commerce, parliamentary associations, charities and non-governmental organisations;

-Management of several protecting power mandates for third states by the Foreign Interests Service, which is attached to the Americas Division.
+- management of several protecting power mandates for third states by the Foreign Interests Service, which is attached to the Americas Division.

 The Americas Division is divided into two regional coordination teams: North and Central America Regional Coordination, which also covers the Caribbean, and South America Regional Coordination.
 The regional coordination teams are responsible for the coordination and systematic cultivation of bilateral relations with countries in the region.
 They are the hub between Swiss representations in the Americas and the Federal Administration.
-They also cultivate contacts with the embassies of countries of the Americas which are accredited in Switzerland, and with external bodies which have dealings with the region.
+They also network with the embassies of countries of the Americas which are accredited in Switzerland, and with external bodies which have dealings with the region.

 Three priorities should be mentioned in this context:

-Regional Coordination North and Central America
+North and Central America Regional Coordination

-Regional Coordination South America
+South America Regional Coordination